Hydrotherapy: Spread to the United States

 The first U.S. hydropathic facilities were established by Joel Shew and Russell Thacher Trall in the 1840s.
-Dr Charles Munde also established early hydrotherapy facilities in the 1850s.
+Charles Munde also established early hydrotherapy facilities in the 1850s.
 Trall also co-edited the Water Cure Journal.

 By 1850, it was said that "there are probably more than one hundred" facilities, along with numerous books and periodicals, including the New York Water Cure Journal, which had "attained an extent of circulation equalled by few monthlies in the world".
 By 1855, there were attempts by some to weigh the evidence of treatments in vogue at that time.